 Several factors affect a woman’s perception of pain, including anxiety, fatigue, and fear.
-Studies have shown that a woman’s mindset about the labor and delivery process, or about pain in general, greatly affected their birthing experience.
-The truth is, pain is highly subjective.
-However, research implies that outside factors, such as your mindset, preconceived ideas, and environment play a significant role in the pain you feel during labor.
+Studies have shown that a woman’s mindset about the labor and delivery process, or pain in general, greatly affects their birthing experience.1 The truth is that pain is highly subjective.
+However, research implies that outside factors such as your mindset, preconceived ideas, and environment play a significant role in your labor pain.2,3,4

 11 Things That Make Labor Pain Worse

-The use of Pitocin to induce or speed up labor causes contractions that are longer, stronger, and closer together.
-Stronger, longer contractions = more pain!
+The use of Pitocin to induce or speed up labor causes contractions that are longer, stronger, and closer together.5 Stronger, longer contractions = more pain!
 Plus, Pitocin doesn’t always speed up labor.
-It may make the labor experience longer and could lead to a cascade of other interventions (like a C-section).
+It may make the labor experience longer and could lead to a cascade of other interventions (like a C-section).6

-When you are fearful, your body tenses, your heart rate increases, your blood vessels constrict, and your breathing rate increases.
-This is the classic “fight or flight” response.
-Studies show that women with fear of childbirth experience significantly more pain than those who don’t share that fear.
+When you are fearful, your body tenses, your heart rate increases, your blood vessels constrict, and your breathing rate increases.8 This is the classic “fight or flight” response.
+Studies show that women with a fear of childbirth experience significantly more labor pain than those who don’t share that fear.9,18

 4. Lying on Your Back